DataDog/dd-apm-test-agent/README.md

 The APM test agent is an application which emulates the APM endpoints of the [Datadog agent](https://github.com/DataDog/datadog-agent/) which can be used for testing Datadog APM client libraries.

-See the [features](#features) section for the complete list of functionalities provided.
+See the [Features](#features) section for the complete list of functionalities provided.

 See the [HTTP API](#http-api) section for the endpoints available.